 A parent should consider the following important points before deciding to refuse any test:

 - Certain division-mandated tests (such as Horizon, iReady, IAAT, NNAT, Math Inventory, etc.) are used to help a school identify appropriate placement for the student in advanced academic, enrichment, intervention, and other programs.
-While no single test is used in isolation to make such decisions, in some cases when the student does not test, his or her appropriate placement could be delayed.
+While no single test is used in isolation to make such decisions, in some cases when the student does not test, his or her appropriate placement could be temporarily delayed.

-- If a child does not test, the school will not have academic data from the assessment to inform plans for their classroom instruction and will rely on information from other assessments and data sources.
+- If a student does not test, the school will not have academic data from the assessment to inform plans for their classroom instruction and will rely on information from other assessments and data sources.

 - As more students do not participate in assessments, it can become more challenging for the school to gain a clear reflection of how it is meeting the instructional needs of its students as a whole.

 A parent should consider the following additional implications before refusing SOL tests because of COVID-19 health concerns:

-- The child will be assigned a score of zero (0) for each SOL test refused.
+- The student will be assigned a score of zero (0) for each SOL test refused.

-- The child's score reports and academic records will display the score of zero, but will not directly impact the child's course grade or access to future coursework.
+- The student's score reports and academic records will display the score of zero, but will not directly impact their course grade or access to future coursework.

-- The child's zero score will count against the school for federal accountability under ESSA but will not impact the school's state accreditation status.
+- The student's zero score will count toward the school's federal test participation rate under ESSA but will not impact the school's state accreditation status.

 How to Refuse a Test

 If parents choose to refuse testing for one or more tests administered in FCPS, they should first contact their child's school.
-The School Test Coordinator or the child's teacher can address questions the parents may have about the test content, format, and purpose.
-The Office of Student Testing is another resource for parents to better understand FCPS assessment expectations for students.
+The assessment coach, school test coordinator, or the child's teacher can address questions the parents may have about the test content, format, and purpose.
+The Office of Assessment and Reporting is another resource for parents to better understand FCPS assessment expectations for students.

 If parents determine that refusing a test is in the best interest of their child after speaking with school staff, they will need to officially notify the school of this decision.
-For certain tests like the SOLs, parents will need to document the parent decision for state reporting.
+For certain tests like SOL and WIDA, the school will need to document the parent decision for state reporting.
 A form, letter, email, or documented phone conversation may be accepted for the refusal.
-Parent refusal of testing must be communicated annually.
+Parent refusal of testing must be updated annually.